-The revised travel ban executive order signed by President Trump on March 6, 2017 significantly narrows an earlier order that provoked chaos at U.S. airports and sparked legal challenges.
-Still, it represents a sharp cut in the refugee resettlement program and restricts nationals from six countries from newly entering the United States.
+The revised travel ban significantly narrows an earlier executive order that provoked chaos at U.S. airports and sparked legal challenges.
+Still, it represents a sharp cut in refugee resettlement and restricts nationals from six countries from newly entering the United States.

 ARTICLE: Judge's Pause of Trump Travel Ban Takes Page from Republican Challenge to Obama Executive Action on DACA

 An appellate court decision to halt a controversial Trump executive order has strong legal parallels to an earlier injunction blocking an Obama administration immigration initiative challenged by Republican governors.
 The two cases have brought new focus to the limits of executive authority in the immigration realm.

 POLICY BRIEF: Trump Executive Order on Refugees and Travel Ban: A Brief Review

 This brief examines key provisions of the original executive order suspending travel from certain countries and pausing the U.S. refugee resettlement program, comparing them to earlier practice.

 COMMENTARY: The Refugee Resettlement Program Is an Unsuitable Target

 The executive order suspending U.S. refugee resettlement has identified a singularly unsuitable target.
 None of the 3 million-plus refugees who have entered through the resettlement program has killed anyone in a terrorist attack on U.S. soil.
 Singling out refugees will not make America safer.